ITISFoundation/osparc-iseg/README.md

   9. In Visual Studio, build the solution (Debug/Release)

 ### Other Platforms
-- For MacOS follow these preliminary [instructions](CompilingMacOS.md)
+- For MacOS/Clang follow these preliminary [instructions](CompilingMacOS.md)